stormchaserroleplaying/stormchaserRPG/Spells/Cantrips/Conjuration/index.md

 *You create a spectral, floating hand to perform various tasks.*

 The hand appears at a point that you choose within range.
 The hand lasts for the duration or until you dismiss it as an action.
-The hand vanishes if it is ever more than 30 feet away from you or if you cast this spell again.
+The hand vanishes if it is ever more than 30 feet away from you, or if you cast this spell again.

 You can use 2 actions to control the hand.
 You can use the hand to manipulate an object, open an unlocked door or container, stow or retrieve an item from an open container, or pour the contents out of a vial.
 You can move the hand up to 30 feet each time you use it.